Pumala/musicollaboratory/README.md

  - Production
  - Melody
 4. Request to contribute.
+  *On the project page, users can learn more about the music project.
+They also have the option to submit a request to the project owner.
+  *The request is sent to the project owner's inbox and a copy of the request is also sent to the user's outbox.
+  *Then the project owner can either accept or decline the request.
- *If request is accepted, the requester will be added to *project admin.
+  *If the request is accepted, the requester will be added to *project admin.
 5.